secretGeek/AwesomeCSV/README.md

 XML has risen and fallen.
 JSON is just a flash in the pan.
 YAML is a poisoned chalice. **CSV will outlast them all.**

-When the final cockroach breathes her last breath, her dying act will be to scratch her date of death in a CSV file, for posterity.
+When the final cockroach breathes her last breath, her dying act will be to scratch her date of death in a CSV file for posterity.

 ## Contents